grsmv/clio/README.md

 Clio has application-wide layout system, also you can define custom layout for specific routes.
 Also you can give away content without any layouts at all.
 Let's take a look at few examples:

-To define view for specific view, you need to call `Render()` method with path to a template as a first argument:
+To define view for specific action, you need to call `Render()` method with path to a template as a first argument:

 ``` go
 func Index () string {